 The institution acts with integrity; its conduct is ethical and responsible.

 2.A.
-The institution operates with integrity in its financial, academic, personnel, and auxiliary functions; it establishes and follows fair and ethical policies and processes for its governing board, administration, faculty, and staff.
+The institution operates with integrity in its financial, academic, personnel, and auxiliary functions; it establishes and follows policies and processes for fair and ethical behavior on the part of its governing board, administration, faculty, and staff.

 2.B.
 The institution presents itself clearly and completely to its students and to the public with regard to its programs, requirements, faculty and staff, costs to students, control, and accreditation relationships.

 2.C.
 The governing board of the institution is sufficiently autonomous to make decisions in the best interest of the institution and to assure its integrity.